How to Conduct and Write a Negative Performance Review

 What is the Importance of Giving a Negative Performance Review?

-Some might find giving a negative performance review far too uncomfortable to follow through on.
+Some might find giving a bad performance review far too uncomfortable to follow through on.
 However, it is incredibly important to understand that unfavorable reviews are just as essential, if not even more so, as positive ones are.

 These less-than-exciting reviews can act as immensely beneficial guides to employees with many weaknesses they need to improve on.
-Additionally, when given correctly, a negative performance review can lead to the building of new skills, higher productivity, career advancements, and even feelings of encouragement.
+Additionally, when given correctly, a poor performance review can lead to the building of new skills, higher productivity, career advancements, and even feelings of encouragement.

-How to Give a Negative Performance Review
+How to Give a Bad Performance Review

 Provide a Self-Evaluation to Your Employees as a Performance Improvement Plan

 Before the meeting, give your employee a self-assessment.
 This will prepare them for the topics you plan to review and allow them time to begin thinking about their performance.
 In addition, a self evaluation also offers you the opportunity to understand how they already gauge their work and will help you narrow down where your focus should be and what issues you should discuss.

 Maintain a Positive and Encouraging Attitude Even During a Negative Review

 The LAST thing you want to do is make your employee feel more uncomfortable with the situation.
 So, when providing negative feedback, keep it factual and NEVER speculate.
 Remember, criticism is already a fear your reviewee most likely has, so maintain a positive environment to ease some of their worries.